Follow Us:

 Laws

 Laws are based directly on the Constitution; all Mexican laws receive their authority from the Constitution.
 Some Laws like the Labor law are defined in great detail in the Constitution (art.
 123a).
-Article 123 is considered one of the social guarantees - human rights established in the Constitution.
-Laws assign authority and responsibility for enforcement.
+The contents of Article 123 are considered social guarantees and human rights established in the Constitution.
+Every Law stipulates what Secretary is assigned authority and responsibility for enforcement.

-Laws begin as initiatives from State or Federal Representatives (Diputados), or Senators, or from the Executive branch.
+Laws begin as initiatives from State or Federal Representatives (Diputados), or Senators, from the Executive branch or from private individuals or institutions.

 Regulations